M0rdial/THM-WriteUps/medium/Hackpark.md

 ### Summary

-We will escalate our privileges without the use of meterpreter/metasploit.
-We will pivot from our netcat session that we have established, to a more stable reverse shell.
-Once we have established this we will use winPEAS to enumerate the system for potential vulnerabilites, before using this information to escalate to Administrator.
+I will escalate our privileges without the use of meterpreter/metasploit.
+I will pivot from our netcat session that we have established, to a more stable reverse shell.
+Once I have established this I will use winPEAS to enumerate the system for potential vulnerabilites, before using this information to escalate to Administrator.

 Generate reverse shell with msfvenom on my attack machine: